 Cait's Place--grab a book and let it take you far away...

 Cait O'Sullivan has a deep love of words, music and magic, having had the good fortune to grow up in Ireland.
 The wanderlust in her blood sent her out to travel the world and then, reluctant to give up on following her dreams, Cait gained a degree in English and Creative Writing.
-Now, residing in a leafy suburb of London, it is her thoughts and memories that journey far and wide in order to create her stories.
+Now, residing in the countryside in England, it is her thoughts and memories that journey far and wide in order to create her stories.

 ...and the search for it is the debate at Nancy Jardine's wonderful site.
 Pop in for a cuppa :)

 Doesn’t quite work like that, does it?
 Nancy gave me a

 little nudge on Monday about my guest appearance here (thanks so much, both for

 the nudge and the blog spot, Nancy!).

 What was I going to write about?
 I’ve been marketing my

 debut novel, ‘Romancing the Seas’ for three weeks now and so have become a

 frequent blogger.
 (I wonder do I get points?)